Apollo Theater: Development and early years

 C. J. Stumpf & H. J. Langhoff of Milwaukee, Wisconsin, acquired land on 125th and 126th Street from the Cromwell estate and Lit family around 1911 or 1912.
 They announced plans in June 1912 for a three-story commercial structure at 253 to 259 West 125th Street, with a 2,500-seat burlesque theater in the rear, at 240 to 260 West 126th Street.
-Hurtig and Seamon, who had been leasing the nearby Harlem Music Hall, wanted a larger venue to accommodate the burlesque productions of the Columbia Amusement Company, which they had joined, and were set to lease the theater for 30 years for a total of $1.375 million; the theater itself would cost $200,000.
+Hurtig and Seamon, who had been leasing the nearby Harlem Music Hall, wanted a larger venue to accommodate the burlesque productions of the Columbia Amusement Company, which they had joined.
+They were set to lease the theater for 30 years for a total of $1.375 million; the theater itself would cost $200,000.
 Work could not begin until the existing leases on the site expired the following May.
 Stumpf and Langhoff hired Keister to design the theater, while either Cramp & Company or the Security Construction Company was hired as the general contractor.
 One local real-estate investor wrote that the theater was to be "the most important new work for the immediate future" on that block of 125th Street.

 A groundbreaking ceremony occurred in January 1913, at which point it was known as Hurtig & Seamon's New (Burlesque) Theater.
 Local real-estate journal Harlem Magazine wrote: "The theatre when completed will add in no small degree to the appearance and prosperity of this locality."
 The theater hosted its first Columbia show on Dec.
 17, 1913.
 Hurtig & Seamon initially employed female ushers, described by Variety magazine as "all good-looking and polite girls", and banned black patrons.
 Initially, the theater also hosted movies during the summer when burlesque was on hiatus, as well as other events such as benefits and fundraisers.
 A stock burlesque company composed of numerous Broadway performers was established at the theater in 1917.

 Beginning in 1920, Hurtig & Seamon's New Theatre faced competition from the nearby Mount Morris Theatre on 116th Street, which featured shows on the American wheel, a lower-tier Columbia subsidiary.
 The American wheel was dissolved in 1922 and the New Theatre retained its monopoly on Columbia burlesque in Upper Manhattan.
 The growth of Harlem's black population forced many theater owners to begin admitting black patrons in the 1920s, though Jamaican-American author Joel Augustus Rogers claimed that the New Theatre's black patrons were consistently given inferior seats.
 The New Theatre began sponsoring shows with mixed-race casts in the middle of that decade, and Hurtig & Seamon also planned to produce shows with all-black casts.
 The theater building was sold in August 1925 to the Benenson Realty Company, though Hurtig & Seamon continued to operate the theater.
 That year, the theater's orchestra was expanded, and a runway was introduced.
 As Columbia burlesque withered in 1926, Hurtig & Seamon elected to present stock burlesque in 1927, then, later that year, switched allegiance to the Mutual Burlesque Association.